 Magical Mystic Country

-Enjoy a quaint seaside escape in the area known as Mystic Country, a Connecticut gem that’s home to a host of treasures just minutes from our nautically-themed park at Seaport.
+Enjoy a quaint seaside escape in the area known as Mystic Country, a Connecticut gem that’s home to a host of treasures just minutes from our nautically-themed park at Seaport RV & Campgound.
 Step back in time and experience 18th-century New England at Old Mystick Village and get up close and personal with wondrous sea creatures at the Mystic Aquarium.
-Climb on the Charles W. Morgan, the last wooden whaling ship and visit America’s foremost maritime museum with most extensive collection of boats in the U.S. at Mystic Seaport or stop by the only steam powered cider mill in the U.S. at B.F.
+Climb on the Charles W. Morgan, the last wooden whaling ship and visit America’s foremost maritime museum with the most extensive collection of boats in the U.S. at Mystic Seaport or stop by the only steam-powered cider mill in the U.S. at B.F.
 Clyde’s Cider Mill.

 This area is also known for its culinary delights with a bounty of some of the freshest seafood you’ll ever taste!
 Make sure you check out famous digs dishing out deliciousness like Mystic Pizza, made famous by the popular 1988 film titled after its namesake, or the birthplace of the hamburger at Louis’ Lunch in nearby New Haven.